 College Orchestra

-The MCO is a full symphony orchestra that explores the exciting, dynamic repertoire for orchestra of the last two and a half centuries, from Bach and Mozart to Adams and Lutoslawski.
+The MCO is a full symphony orchestra that explores the exciting, dynamic repertoire of the last two and a half centuries, from Bach and Mozart to Adams, Lutoslawski, and the present day.

 Sunday and Thursday, 7:00-9:00 p.m.

-Our first meeting will be Thursday, Feb.
-15 at 7:00 p.m.
+Our first meeting will be Thursday, Sept.
+12 at 7:00 p.m.
 Please come!
-There will be general information for everyone, new and returning members, about the group, spring concert, and what we’re looking forward to this semester, followed by auditions.
-Auditions are only required this spring for new members.
-Returning members do not need to audition.
+There will be general information for everyone, news about the group, scheduling the fall concert, and what we’re looking forward to this semester, followed by auditions.
+Auditions are required everyone including new and returning members.
 Please see below for audition guidelines.

 Audition Guidelines